smokephisticated/smokephisticated/pages/bongs/bongs.md

 Bent Neck Matrix intro sentence

+A bent neck on a water pipe is very underrated.
+It allows for you to distance yourself further from your flame and acts as a natural splashguard.
+The Bent Neck Matrix Perc Bong also has an impressive matrix perc located in the center to diffuse your smoke.
+There are black accents on the flared mouthpiece, around the base, and on the 14mm male bowl with pinch handle.
+This male bowl fits perfectly into the bong's 14mm female joint.
+At such a low price, this bong is a great daily driver while being easy on the wallet.

 ---

 <h2 class="heading-center"><a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/black-leaf-4-arm-perc-bong-with-ash-catcher-black.html?nosto=product-upsell">Black Leaf 4-arm Perc Bong with Ash Catcher</a> - 30 cm / 11.8" - $59.99</h2>